osune/SuperColliderMidiSynths/README.md

 # SuperColliderMidiSynths
-Collections of Midi enabled synths created by me with Supercollider
+Collections of Midi enabled synths created with Supercollider

 ## Synths: